-(If you’re just looking for current rates for MBA admissions consulting services, you’re welcome to click here, but we strongly encourage you to read the rest of this page before you think about hiring us.
+(If you’re just looking for current MBA Admissions Consulting rates, you’re welcome to click here, but I strongly encourage you to read the rest of this page before you think about hiring us.
 Your call, though.)

 If you’re looking for a standard, impersonal, one-size-fits-all approach to MBA admissions consulting, then you’re probably not in the right place.
 But if you want an approach that’s interesting, energetic, independent, and – most importantly! – honest, then you might want to keep reading.

 Creating your MBA application “sound byte”